GoogleCloudPlatform/opentelemetry-operator-sample/recipes/beyla-golden-signals/gce/README.md

   [IAM permissions](https://cloud.google.com/trace/docs/iam#roles) for your cluster's service account (or Workload Identity setup as shown below).
 * A GCE instance running Debian Linux and [Google Cloud Ops Agent](https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent) installed.
-    * For variosu installation methods see the [installation instructions](https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent/install-index).
+    * For various installation methods see the [installation instructions](https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent/install-index).
     * If you're creating the GCE instance from Google Cloud Console, you can simply check the `Install Ops Agent for Monitoring and Logging` checkbox during VM creation.
 * Ability to SSH into the created GCE instance.
 * The files in this recipe, locally on the created VM.